An adapted filter function for density split statistics in weak lensing: The derivation of the adapted filter function

 \section{The derivation of the adapted filter function}

 In order to investigate the projected galaxy number density $n({\boldsymbol\theta})$ and lensing convergence $\kappa(\boldsymbol\theta)$ on the same angular scales, we generate a compensated filter for $\theta < 30'$ using an iterative procedure with the MS as an input.
-Schematically the iterative process is structured as: \begin{enumerate}[1.)] \item Calculate the aperture number $N_{\nt{ap}}$ with a compensated filter $U_i$ defined for $\theta < 10'$. \item Extract the pixels which have the highest 10$\%$ aperture number values. \item Measure the tangential shear profile $\gamma_\nt{t}(\theta)$ around these pixels up to $10'$, and set $Q(\theta)\propto\gamma_\nt{t}(\theta)$. \item Create a revised compensated filter $U_{i+1}$ from Eq.\,(\ref{NewU}). \item Repeat steps 1.) to 4.) with the revised filter $U_{i+1}$. \end{enumerate} This iteration continues as long as the change in relative signal-to-noise $\Delta \nt{(S/N)}/\nt{(S/N)}_1 > 10^{-3}$ between consecutive iterations.
-Note, that this value is chosen arbitrarily, but it is sufficient, because the deviation of the resulting shear profiles in Sect.\,\ref{determinationTophat}, determined with a filter of a later iteration, would be less than the uncertainties of the shear profiles.
+Schematically the iterative process is structured as follows: The first step is to calculate the aperture number $N_{\nt{ap}}$ with a compensated filter $U_i$ defined for $\theta < 10'$.
+Next, we extract the pixels which have the highest 10$\%$ aperture number values, and measure the tangential shear profile $\gamma_\nt{t}(\theta)$ around these pixels up to $10'$.
+With setting $Q(\theta)\propto\gamma_\nt{t}(\theta)$ and Eq.\,(\ref{NewU}) we create a revised compensated filter $U_{i+1}$.
+The last step is to repeat all prevoius steps with the revised filter $U_{i+1}$.
+This iteration continues as long as the change in relative signal-to-noise $\Delta \nt{(S/N)}/\nt{(S/N)}_1 > 10^{-3}$ between consecutive iterations.
+We note that this value is chosen arbitrarily, but it is sufficient, because the deviation of the resulting shear profiles in Sect.~\ref{determinationTophat}, determined with a filter of a later iteration, would be less than the uncertainties of the shear profiles.
 Once we achieve convergence in this iterative process, we extrapolate the $U$ and $Q$ filters to $30'$ to use the strong tangential shear signal beyond $10'$.

 After presenting the general approach of our derivation, we next explain the individual steps in more detail.
 The initial filter $U_1$ of the pipeline is defined as a compensated top-hat